RafaelEstevamReis/lzak/README.md

 The solution hence put forth is a CNC software suite.
 It aims to manipulate a CNC machine via GCODE¹ specifications.

-It is a three-piece *software*, namely, 1) the firmware itself for arduinos, 2) the Fast Testing (FTS) Suite, an CNC hardware emulator for easy testing and a 3) multi-platform .NET host software, which will be responsible for sending commands to the firmware.
+It is a three-piece *software*, namely, 1) the firmware itself for ATMega (ache), 2) the Fast Testing Suite (FTS), an CNC hardware emulator for ease of testing and a 3) multi-platform .NET host software, which will be responsible for sending commands to the firmware.

 It'll be ready right when it'll be ready.